idodov/RedAlert/README.md

 # Israeli Red Alert Service for Home Assistant (AppDaemon)
-This script creates Home Assistant binary sensor to track the status of Red Alerts in Israel.
+This script creates a Home Assistant binary sensor to track the status of Red Alerts in Israel.
+The sensor can be used in automations or to create sub-sensors/binary sensors from it.

-* **binary_sensor.oref_alert**: A binary sensor that is on if there is a Red Alert in Israel, and off otherwise.
-This binary sensor also contains attributes that can be used for numerous options (such as category, ID, title, data, and description).
+Installing this script will create a new Home Assistant entity called ***binary_sensor.oref_alert***.
+This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
+The sensor also contains attributes that can be used for various purposes, such as category, ID, title, data, and description.

-The script updates the sensors every 3 seconds, or more frequently if you specify a shorter scan interval.
-This sensor can be used in automations or to create sub-sensors/binary sensors from it.

 *I tried different methods in Home Assistant, but this script worked best for my needs.*